issessions/File-Based-Challenge-Dev/readme.md

 Challenges must be organized in a standard format in order to:
 - Automate deployment to CTFd
-- Facilitate the creation of a development -> testing -> production pipeline
+- Facilitate the creation of a CI/CD pipeline
 - Make it easier to modify challenge state over time and on game day

 This repository is strictly for **File-Based Challenges**.
 Hosted Challenges are maintained in a different repository.

+## Assumptions

+This repository is associated with the **Chik-p** project and as such makes the assumption that you are using CTFd as a CTFd Management platform.

 ## General Organization

-At the root of this git repository, a directory is created for each challenge **category**.
-Each category folder contains another set of folders representing individual challenges.
+Located at the root of this Github repository, a directory is created for each challenge **category**.
+Each category folder can contain one or more subfolders representing individual challenges.

-For example, you might create a **category folder** called “01-WEB”.
-Inside “01-WEB”, you can have a number of **challenge folders** such as “0x00-SQLInjection1” and “0x01-TreeTraversal”.
+For example, you can create a **category** folder called “01-WEB”.
+Inside “01-WEB”, you can have a number of **challenge** subfolders such as “0x00-SQLInjection1” and “0x01-TreeTraversal”.

 Each challenge folder has **two subdirectories**:
-- **player_files (Optional)**: contains any files the challenge developer wishes to share with the players.
+- `player_files` (Optional): contains any files the challenge developer wishes to share with the players.
 	- Anything like a JSON dump, a binary, etc.
-- **documentation (Required)**: contains the challenge's documentation files including:
+- `documentation` (Required): contains the challenge's documentation files including:
-	- **manifest.yml (Required)**: contains challenge metadata including challenge name, author, category, point value, flags, dependencies, tags, etc.
+	- `manifest.yml` (Required): contains challenge metadata including challenge name, author, category, point value, flags, dependencies, tags, etc.
-	- **instructions.txt (Required)**: contains the challege's instructions or in other words, what players see on CTFd when they click a particular challenge.
+	- `instructions.txt` (Required): contains the challege's instructions or in other words, what players see on CTFd when they click a particular challenge.
-	- **hint.txt (Optional)**: contains a hint that can aid the player in solving the challenge.
+	- `hint.txt` (Optional): contains a hint that can aid the player in solving the challenge.
 The hint can be free or may have a cost associated with it.
 The cost is deducted from the team's total points.
 The hint_cost is not specified in hint.txt, only the hint itself.
-The hint_cost is specified using the `hint_cost` key in manifest.yml
+The hint_cost is specified using the `hint_cost` key in `manifest.yml`
-	- **solution.txt (Required)**: contains a detailed walkthrough of the challenge solution for mentors and/or students.
-Should contain the flags BUT CTFd will base submissions based on what is in the “flags” keys in manifest.yml.
+	- `solution.txt` (Required): contains a detailed walkthrough of the challenge solution for mentors and/or students.
+Should contain the flag(s).
+CTFd, however, will base submissions based on what is in the `flags` keys in `manifest.yml`.

 Here is an example CTF with two categories and two challenges, one in each category: